CDS Hiking Challenge

-This year, CDS launches its new Hiking Challenge, which comes with an official CDS Wilderness Passport book.
-The challenge is to complete eight hikes between the beginning of the school year and Earthweek 2018.
-The challenge officially launched on August 25 when CDS hosted nationally-acclaimed hiker Jennifer Pharr Davis for an inspirational talk for students in Middle and Lower school.
+In 2017-18, CDS students and faculty undertook the first Hiking Challenge with the goal of completing eight hikes between the beginning of the school year and Earth Week in the spring.
+The challenge officially launched on August 25, 2017, when CDS hosted nationally-acclaimed hiker Jennifer Pharr Davis for an inspirational talk for students in Middle and Lower school.

 Skinny Dip Falls – 45 minutes from CDS